gardener/gardener/docs/proposals/22-improved-usage-of-shootstate-api.md

 It will also not be continuously updated anymore.
 Only when a migration is performed, the current state is collected, and deleted again after the migration has been completed.

+> ⚠️There will be one exception to the above which applies for `Shoot`s running on so-called "unmanaged `Seed`s".
+Such `Seed`s are those not backed by a `seedmanagement.gardener.cloud/v1alpha1.ManagedSeed` object.
+>
+> For `Shoot`s running on such unmanaged `Seed`s, we cannot make any assumptions about the ETCD backups.
+> While we can easily access the ETCD backup of a `ManagedSeed` in case of a disaster in order to get access to the relevant state of a particular `Shoot`, we can't do so for unmanaged `Seed`s.
+>
+> Hence, we propose to run a periodic job that backs up the shoot state for `Shoot`s running on unmanaged `Seed`s.
+> This periodic job will be implemented as part of a new controller in `gardenlet` which runs according to the configured period (default: `6h`).

 In summary:

 - the size of the ETCD of the garden cluster will be drastically reduced, especially for large Gardener installations.
 - the load on the API server and ETCD of the garden cluster will be drastically reduced, preparing the components for further scale.
 - the network traffic and related costs will be drastically reduced.
+- only very few `ShootState`s will remain (and those get updated less frequently), since productive Gardener landscapes typically don't run a lot of `Shoot`s on unmanaged `Seed`s.

 ## Alternatives

-Instead of persisting the shoot state via an [`core.gardener.cloud/v1beta1.InternalSecret`](https://github.com/gardener/gardener/issues/7999) to the garden cluster during the control plane migration period, the relevant data could be pushed into the backup buckets that already exist as of today and are used for the ETCD backups.
+Instead of persisting the shoot state via the `core.gardener.cloud/v1beta1.ShootState` resource into ETCD of the garden cluster, the relevant data could be pushed into the backup buckets that already exist as of today and are used for the ETCD backups.

 We have implemented a [PoC](https://github.com/rfranzke/gardener/commits/hackathon/shootstate-s3) during the [Hack the Garden 05/2023 hackathon](https://github.com/gardener-community/hackathon/tree/main/2023-05_Leverkusen) which extends the `extensions.gardener.cloud/v1alpha1` API with two new resources: